dd-harp/ramp.xds/README.md

 + support for analysis, including computation of reproductive numbers

-## Modularity
+## Nimble Model Building

-**`ramp.xds`** supports nimble model building through functions that make it easy to set up, solve, analyze, and apply dynamical systems models for mosquito ecology and mosquito-borne pathogen transmission formulated as dynamical systems in continuous or discrete time.
-To accomplish this, **`ramp.xds`** has a design that is modular, flexible, and extensible (see [Modularity](https://dd-harp.github.io/ramp.xds/articles/Modularity.html)).
-To accomplish this, the software was been designed around a the mathematical framework in [Wu SL, *et al.* 2023](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684), the software documentation and vignettes tend to follow the mathematical notation from that paper (with a few exceptions).

-The modularity is a key design feature of **`ramp.xds`.** There are five core dynamical components in three chunks connected by two rigid interfaces:
+**`ramp.xds`** supports nimble model building through a mathematical framework and accompanying software that is modular, flexible, and extensible.
+Dynamical systems describing mosquitoes and malaria are naturally modular.
+The modular nature of these equations is emphasized by rewriting equations using [*modular forms*](modular_forms.html).
+Models include five core dynamical components in three chunks connected by two rigid interfaces:

 ***
 <center>